Raindevops/Automation/README.md

 project :

-- create vm using vagrant files
+- create vm using vagrant files: done
 - automate vm creation with ansible
 - settup kubernetes cluster with thoses vm
 - settup argocd on the cluster